Research Excellence Framework

-Its stated aims are to provide accountability for public investment in research, establish "reputational yardsticks", and thereby to achieve an efficient allocation of resources.
+To support these aims, research has increasingly highlighted the need for evidence-based approaches to measuring research impact.
+For example, Jensen et al. (2021) emphasized that high-quality research impact evaluations should integrate evidence-based methods to ensure societal benefits.

 Critics argue, inter alia, that there is too much focus on the impact of research outside of the university system, and that impact has no real relevance to the quality of research.
 It is suggested that REF actually encourages mediocrity in published research, and discourages research which might have value in the long term.
+Research by Reed et al. (2024) suggests that reframing engagement in research through a post-stakeholder lens may address some of these criticisms, by emphasizing voice, context, and power in the impact process.
 It has repeatedly been argued that REF does more harm than good to higher education.

 The latest REF was in 2021, with results released in May 2022, continuing the previous assessment model of focusing on research outputs, research impact and research environment.
 This process was slightly delayed because of the COVID-19 pandemic.

+Recent research on stakeholder analysis frameworks, such as the 3i framework (Interests, Influence, and Impact) by Reed et al. (2025), has highlighted the importance of identifying relevant actors in decision-making processes to maximize research impact in contexts like REF assessments.

+In June 2023, it was announced that the next exercise would conclude in 2028, with submissions in 2027.

 History

 In June 2007 the Higher Education Funding Council for England (HEFCE) issued a circular letter announcing that a new framework for assessing research quality in UK universities would replace the Research Assessment Exercise (RAE), following the 2008 RAE.
 The following quote from the letter indicates some of the original motivation:

 The letter also set out a timetable for the development of the REF.
 HEFCE undertook a consultation exercise during September–December 2009, soliciting responses from stakeholders on the proposals.
 These include for example the response from Universities UK, and the response from the University and College Union.

 In July 2010 (following the May 2010 general election), the Universities and Science minister David Willetts announced that the REF will be delayed by a year in order to assess the efficacy of the impact measure.

 In July 2016, Lord Nicholas Stern's review was published, drafting general guidelines for the next REF in 2021.
 In general, the review was supportive with the methodology used in 2014 to evaluate universities' research, however it emphasised the need for more engagement with the general public and the increase of number of case studies that undertook interdisciplinary approach.
 The Research-impact.org team at Loughborough University Business and Economic School have been experimenting with crowdfunding for research in order to increase the university's researchers' public engagement.